 The Crooked River is open to fly fishing all year long, with the best fishing being in the late winter and early spring, early summer, and fall.
 Like all rivers in the west, the Crooked has prolific hatches of mayflies, midges, and caddis.

-Fly fishers should concentrate their attention on the first ten miles below Bowman dam.
+Fly fishers should concentrate their attention on the first 7 miles below Bowman dam.
 This is where most of the fish reside.
 Working through runs, riffles, and pocket water will usually offer a variety of useful techniques and reward with nice numbers of fish hooked.
-The most popular methods are typical nymphing under an indicator as well as presenting dries in all the “fishy” spots.
+The most popular methods are typical nymphing under an indicator as well as presenting dry flies in all the “fishy” spots.
 These trout are not tippet shy.
 Because of the slightly off-color water anglers can work in close quarters with their quarry.
 For all these reasons the Crooked has gained popularity over the last few years.
 Therefor it is not a river to fish for seclusion.
 But for a river where beauty, fun and fish all come in equal abundance, the Crooked simply can’t be beat.